Dermatologist's Guide to Your Best Skin

 2. Retinoids are very unstable in the sun and are rapidly broken down rendering them much less effective.

-Avoid using hot water on your face or taking a hot shower.
-That will dry out your skin and weaken your skin barrier, making it absorb more of whatever you put on it and making it more likely to become irritated by the retinol.
+Avoid using hot water or scrubbing your skin before using a retinol.
+Doing so will dry out your skin and weaken your skin barrier, causing your skin to absorb more of whatever you put on it making it more likely to become irritated by the retinol.

 This is a common question.
-Here is the deal, the reason to moisturize BEFORE is to limit the absorption of the product to decrease the risk of irritation by the retinol.
-Which ends up just being a waste of product.
+Here is the deal, if you moisturize before using your retinol, it limits the absorption of the product.
+Yes it decreases the risk of irritation by the retinol but also just wastes product.
 Instead, pick a product that is the correct strength for your skin and do not use very much.
-Then you do not need to dilute it down with a moisturizer beforehand.
+That way you do not need to dilute it down with a moisturizer beforehand.
+Always follow your retinol with a moisturizer.

-1. For the first one to two weeks, apply it only twice per week
+1. For the first 1 - 2 weeks, apply it only twice per week.

-2. For the next two weeks, apply it every 2nd night
+2. For the next 2 weeks, apply it every 2nd night

 3. After 4 - 6 weeks of use, you should be seeing benefits already and have a good idea of how your skin is tolerating it.
 If it's tolerating well, increase usage to nightly application.